Fry sauce: United States

-In April 2018, Heinz announced the release of "Mayochup", a mixture of the two sauces, because 500,000+ users voted "yes" in a Twitter poll asking Americans if they wanted to see it in stores.
+In April 2018, Heinz announced the release of "Mayochup", a mixture of mayonnaise and ketchup, because 500,000+ users voted "yes" in a Twitter poll asking Americans if they wanted to see it in stores.
 A number of Twitter users responded that such a mixture already existed as "fry sauce" and "fancy sauce".
 The sauce arrived at U.S. retailers' shelves in September 2018.

-The sauce is also closely related to Yum Yum sauce, which is popular in Japanese steakhouses in America.
+The sauce is similar to Yum Yum sauce, which is popular in Japanese steakhouses in America.

-Outside the United States
+South America

 In Argentina and Uruguay, a similar condiment known as salsa golf (golf sauce) is a popular dressing for fries, burgers, steak sandwiches, and seafood salads.
 According to tradition, the sauce was invented by Luis Federico Leloir, a Nobel laureate and restaurant patron, at a golf club in Mar del Plata, Argentina, during the mid-1920s.

+France

 In France, many Turkish restaurants and fast food establishments serve fry sauce and call it sauce cocktail; it is also common for customers to request ketchup-mayo (a dab of mayonnaise and a dab of ketchup) alongside their French fries at such places.
 Both sauce cocktail and the Thousand Island dressing-like sauce cocktail can often be found in supermarkets.

+Germany

 In Germany, a popular product called Rot Weiß (red white) is sold in toothpaste-style tubes; it consists of unmixed ketchup and mayonnaise, which form a red-and-white striped string when squeezed out.
 Fries at restaurants are sometimes served with an equal mixture of ketchup and mayonnaise.
 This style of serving is often called Pommes Rot-Weiß or, colloquially Pommes Schranke (barrier gate) due to the red-and-white coloration of those.
 Pommes-Soße or Frittensoße (fry sauce) is a lightly spiced mayonnaise similar to the Dutch Fritessaus.
 A condiment similar to the American fry sauce is known as Cocktailsoße, but it is more often used for döner kebab than for French fries.

+Iceland

 In Iceland, a condiment similar to fry sauce called Kokteilsósa (cocktail sauce) is popular.

+Philippines

 In the Philippines, a similar sauce is made by combining mayonnaise and banana ketchup.
 It is commonly used as a dipping sauce for fried food like french fries and cheese sticks (deep fried cheese wrapped in lumpia wrapper) but also for appetizers like lumpia.

-In the United Kingdom, more specifically, London, this sauce is known as "burger sauce", and is served in one of two ways: